The AI-native archive platform

 Who it’s for.

-Four audiences, four different routes through the same platform.
-Each link goes to a deeper page written for that specific reader.
+Four audiences, four routes through the same platform.
+Pick yours — each opens onto a deeper page written for that reader.

 i.